peterdjlee/Systems_Final_Project/README.md

 ### Instructions
 1. Take regular notes in the "Node: Notes" window.
 2. Type example code that will be compiled and ran in the "Node: Codes" window.
 3. Save your code file as "run.c".
+(Or use a different text editor to write a program and name it "run.c")
 4. In the output window, click File and then click Compile&Run.

+### Bugz
+Save feature does not work.
+File is made but is blank.